masterots/WhatsOnTheTube/README.md

 * `npm install`
 * `node index.js`
 * type the name of a London Tube station (eg. East Ham) and press enter
-* enter a number to view the stops away to see stations at that distance and press enter
+* enter a number and press enter to see a list of stations that number of stops away

 ### .NET Core
 * Clone repo